swsnu/swpp2020-team5/README.md

 ## How to run

-AllTastesMatter is deployed on https://altama.shop.
+AllTastesMatter was deployed on https://altama.shop.

+(The server is not currently running.
+Pleaes run it on local environment!)

 ### Running the frontend on local ennvironments